corndel-swe/java-chessington/docs/day-3-exercises.md

 - [ ] Similarly, write a test that checks that the `perimeter` method of `Rectangle` returns the correct value.

-- [ ] Run your test with `npm run test:rectangles` in your terminal.
+- [ ] Run your test with `./mvnw clean test -Dtest=RectangleTests.java` in your terminal.

 ## Exercise 3: Test Driven Development